canonical/sphinx-docs-starter-pack/docs/how-to/customise.rst

 Add redirects
 ~~~~~~~~~~~~~

 If you rename a source file, its URL will change.
+To prevent broken links, you should
-To prevent broken links, you should add a redirect from the old URL to the new URL in this case.
+add a redirect from the old URL to the new URL in this case.

-You can add redirects in the ``redirects`` variable in the :file:`docs/conf.py` file.
+You can add redirects in the ``docs/redirects.txt`` file.

 Configure included extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~